-DVA continues to transform, changing the way it operates, putting the needs and wellbeing of veterans at the heart of everything it does.
+DVA continues to transform, putting the needs of veterans at the heart of everything it does.
 The program of work underway is building a better client experience, making it faster and easier for veterans and their families to get the treatment and support they need, when they need it.
-Connect with DVA online Through DVA's online portal, MyService, you can update your personal and contact details, submit claims and view your veteran profile.
+Connect with DVA online Through DVA's online portal, MyService, you can update your personal and contact details. submit claims and view your veteran profile.
 To register visit dva.gov.au/myservice.
 Mental health support DVA has a strong focus on mental-health treatment.
-Under a program called Non-Liability Health Care, DVA funds treatment for all mental-health conditions, whether related to service or not, for those with at least one day of continuous full-time service in the ADF, as well as eligible Reservists.
-See dva.gov.au/nlhc.
-In addition, mental-health support including free and confidential counselling 24/7 is offered through Open Arms.
-Finding employment after the ADF For ADF personnel transitioning back into civilian life, there is an information page for veterans on the government's Workforce Australia website (workforceaustralia.gov.au) to help translate service training and skills to the civilian workforce.
+Under a program called Non-Liability Health Care.
+DVA funds treatment for all mentalhealth conditions, whether related to service or not, for those with at least one day of continuous full-time service in the ADF, as well as eligible Reservists.
+Search for 'Non-Liability Health Care' at dva.gov.au.
+In addition, mental-health support including free and confidential counselling 24/7 is offered through Open Arms (see right).
+Finding employment after the ADF For ADF personnel transitioning back into civilian life, there is an information page for veterans on the government's Workforce Australia website (workforceaustralia.gov.au) HOW THE AIR FORCE ASSOCIATION BEGAN Just over 100 years ago, members of the Australian flying Corp held a dinner in Melbourne with Sir Ross Macpherson Smith and crew to celebrate their magnificent achievements, in particular, the Great Air Race triumph.
+That dinner spawned an association to foster and sustain the friendship and comradeship among airmen forged during the war and to establish a support network for veterans of the Air arm.
+The Australian Flying Corps and Royal Australian Air Force Association was born.
+Over time the Association grew and established Divisions in each state and the ACT.
+The name of the organisation also changed with time, first to Royal Australian Air force Association and now simply, Air force Association.
+Officially, the NSW Division has retained the Australian Flying Corps and Royal Australian Air Force Association (NSW Division) title but is now commonly referred to as AFA NSW (formerly RAAFA NSW).
+Air Force Association is now one of the more substantial Ex Service Organisations in Australia and strives to promote the wellbeing and welfare of both serving and post-service Air Force veterans and their families. to help translate service training and skills to the civilian workforce.
 There is also an optional 'Defence Force experience desirable' flag for vacancies listed on the jobactive website, helping veterans connect with employers.
-The Prime Minister's Veterans' Employment Program was established in 2016 to raise awareness of the enormous value and unique experience of veterans, for more information see veteransemployment.gov.au.
+The Veteran Employment Program improves support for veterans moving to civilian employment and helps Australian organisations create work environments to attract and bring out the best in their veteran employees. see veteransemployment.gov.au.